 Now that you have the above sorted, it’s time to budget for your readjusted financial perspective.
 If you’re a freelancer, you might have already made first and second quarterly taxes this year, and don’t forget to keep up on budgeting for them.
 Taking guidance from the prior year’s federal tax return, use Form 1040ES to calculate your estimated taxes.
 Simply fill this out quarterly to keep in-the-know with the highest accuracy.
 The next payment dates are June 15th and September 15th for your calendar!

 The above tax tips will help you reevaluate and adapt your finances so there are no surprises come tax season; they’re just as important if not more important than keeping track of those pesky receipts, expenses, and other records.
 2018 may be in its final half, but these tasks should be considered throughout the year in preparation for the next!
+You can do a lot more than saving receipts.
 To further ensure that you’re set up for success, consult your tax preparer for sage advice.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.